 Before electric or motorized coal cars, pit ponies were the muscle used to haul coal cars to and from the surface of the Altas mine.
-The relationship between pony and miner was complex — probably much like the relationship between working dog and partner/master.
+The relationship between pony and miner was complex — probably much like the relationship between a working dog and partner/master.
 Stories about the intelligence of these ponies flowed like water during our tour.
 For example,

 The little ponies were smart, maybe too smart!
 One little pony knew how to disappear behind coal cars or machinery in the mine.
 He would stand still all shift and avoid detection.
 At the end of the shift, when the other ponies were returning to the stable, he would quietly step out of his dark hiding place and join them. — Source: oral history

 A small building for the blacksmith was built on the hillside.
 It was the blacksmith’s responsibility to take care of the ponies.
 These little animals stayed underground for most of the year.